JoseJuan98/JoseJuan98/README.md

 ### 📚 Currently Working and Learning More About:

 * Time Serie Anlysis, I am mainly using any source that I find interesting from this [repository](https://github.com/cuge1995/awesome-time-series#Theory-Resource) which contains a lot of sources to learn.
+Unluckly, any project related with TSA cannot be shown as there are used in my job :( .

 * Neural Networks and Deep Learning, by the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) of Coursera, and I have been enjoying being exposed to Linear Algebra and Deep Learning.
 [My progress](https://github.com/JoseJuan98/DeepLearning_Projects)